berk77/Job-Change-of-Data-Scientists/README.md

 ## Preprocessing data

-Since the education_level property is an ordinal category, I implemented an appropriate method for it.
-To make the difference between the categories more obvious, I increased the difference between them numerically.
-Likewise, in the company_size property, I created the categories by calculating the average values.
-Apart from these, I made some replacement operation and data type corrections.
+Since the education_level property is an ordered category, the difference between the categories has been increased numerically to make the difference between the categories more obvious.
+Likewise, categories were created by calculating average values in the company_size property.
+Apart from these, some modifications and data type corrections were made.

-In order to prevent data leakage, encoding categorical variable operations are done after data is separated as train and test data.
-First of all, the LeaveOneOutEncoder method was used here because the city variable is a high cardinality categorical variable.
-Then, the OneHotEncoder method was used, as variables such as gender, enrolled_university, major_discipline, company_type were nominal variables.
+In order to prevent data leakage, categorical variable encoding is done after the data is separated as train and test.
+The LeaveOneOutEncoder method was used because the city variable is a categorical variable with high cardinality.
+Then, the OneHotEncoder method is used, as variables such as gender, enrolled_university, major_discipline, company_type are nominal variables.

 ## Handling imbalanced dataset

-I used the SMOTEENN method to solve the Imbalanced dataset issue.
-SMOTE can generate noisy samples by interpolating new points between marginal outliers and inliers.
-This issue can be solved by cleaning the space resulting from over-sampling.
-We can do this by using the SMOTEENN method.
+The SMOTEENN method, which combines oversampling and undersampling, is used to overcome the problem of imbalanced data.

 ## Result